 This fundamental marketing strategy involves content planning, creation, and distribution, targeting audiences and ushering them toward marketing and sales funnels.
 It’s a tool that can generate leads and turn them into prospects and clients into repeat customers.

 5 Key Stages in Content Marketing

-A curated list of content marketing facts and statistics for 2023 revealed that content marketing works in three primary ways: boosting sales, building customer relationships, and increasing brand awareness.
-The list also stated that content marketing costs 62% less than outbound marketing yet generates leads more than three times the latter.
+A curated list of 2023 content marketing statistics highlights its effectiveness in boosting sales, building customer relationships, and increasing brand awareness.
+Notably, content marketing costs 62% less than outbound marketing but generates over three times as many leads.

 Your content marketing strategy greatly depends on your target market, business goals, and niche.
 Research is fundamental in content writing and marketing because it lets you understand how to get the audience’s attention and persuade them to convert.